ibsmh/Final-PD-AE-Model/README.md

+# Final-PD-AE-Model
 Parkinson’s disease is classified as a chronic and progressive neurological ailment that impacts an individual’s motor functions and balance.
 Additionally, it is known to have a discernible impact on the vocal abilities of those afflicted.
 Parkinson’s disease is initiated by a decrease in the number of dopamine neurons present in the brain.

  This project is a part of my final thesis in Master Degree.